By Craig // February 1, 2013 // 15 Comments

 Layan Beach is just north of Bang Tao Beach and we were at the southern end of Layan.
 We picked a spot in front of a hand full of quiet restaurants, such as Sabays, and this location was PERFECT for our family.

-We spent the most amount of time at Karon, as we were staying across the road at Hilton Phuket.
+We spent the most amount of time at Karon, as we were staying across the road at the Hilton Phuket

-We enjoyed Karon.
+We enjoyed Karon Beach.
 The water and sand is nice, and it’s a long beach which is great for walks.
 Although there is quite a few resort developments, and plenty of restaurant options, it’s nowhere near as developed as Patong!

 On most days we could be found enjoying a sunset beer, or a cocktail, and the vibe is great for families, couples, or a solo traveller.